 How many youth sleep in a cabin?
 How are they supervised there?

-The campers are grouped by age and gender, in addition to one intern / counselor per cabin.
+The campers are put into groups of 6, in addition to one intern / counselor per cabin.
+Different campgrounds offer different types of accommodations and groups may be set by gender and / or age depending on which location is hosting us.
 Counselors stay with the youth all day long and participate in the role playing alongside them, forming close bonds with the youth.
 Group bonding activities contribute to excellent counselor-camper bonds.
 Most campers identify their counselors as their favorite staff members by the end of the camp session.